LiamHearderDev/AWD-Project/README.md

 - **Login/Logout**: tab that takes you to the login page if anonymous, becomes logout if logged in.

 To relate these with required views:
-- **introductory view**: is the Home page, which describes app and allows user to access every other view
+- **introductory view**: is the Home page, which describes app and allows user to access every other view, this includes login tab
 - **upload data view**: is the game tab, where user is allowed to play the game, finishing it uploads the data for the game to database
 - **visualise data view**: stats page takes data from database and visually displays it in various graphs
 - **share data view**: friends page allows users to friend eachother in database.
 Any friends of user are given selective permission to view their data